exoplatform/exo-documentation/docs/GettingStarted.rst

 When all the actions are performed, you can remove this widget from the Stream Page by clicking Close on the header|DW-2|.

-    .. note:: - You cannot get the Getting Started application back when it is removed.
+    .. note:: - You can’t get the Getting Started widget back when it is removed.

 .. _WelcomeBack: